-RedZone serves customers around the globe, spanning large and small municipalities and agencies, plus regional and national engineering firms.Connect with Your Regional RedZone Representative
+RedZone serves customers around the globe, spanning large and small municipalities and agencies, as well as regional and national engineering firms.Connect with Your Regional RedZone Representative

 A study of 7 cities (a 2 million foot data set) found only 20% of systems were significantly obstructed and 75% of pipes require no cleaning.

-We have the leading edge products to get all the data for your system and provide the asset management, decision-support software to make that data useful.
+Our leading-edge products collect all the data for your system and provide the asset management, decision-support software to make that data useful.

-ICOM provides integrated inspection, maintenance, and asset management solutions for advanced planning & prioritizing of inspection, maintenance, and refurbishment activities.
+ICOM® provides integrated inspection, maintenance and asset management solutions for advanced planning and prioritizing of inspection, maintenance, and refurbishment activities.

 RedZone’s advanced pipeline assessment technology provides organizations with the knowledge and decision-making capabilities to successfully and proactively manage a collection system.